Netflix statistics are of huge importance to understanding its success, goals, as well as its impact on our lives.

 The company introduces its initial public offering in 2002 by placing 5.5 million shares for sale.
 Netflix was evaluated at $82.5 million back then.
 Today, the company’s estimated value of $147 billion puts the share price at $339.

 Movie hunting, victory podiums, expansion, record breakers, and a bit more.
 Here are the facts, which formed the last, somewhat crazy section of this piece.

 31. Netflix has over 76,000 hidden TV show/Movie categories.

 It’s hard to place every category on the main page, so Netflix has prepared an Easter hunt for their users.
 In order to access silent movies, slapstick comedies, or B-Horror Netflix movies in 2019, you need to use a specific genre code.

 Once acquired, simply log in and use it to browse.

 32. Netflix earned 112 Emmy nominations in 2018.

-After 17 years of HBO reigning over the nominations, it’s Netflix that now leads the pack.
-Although HBO’s Game of Thrones won most (22) awards, followed by another HBO series – Westworld (21), this is still a big milestone for Netflix.
+After 17 years of HBO reigning over the nominations, Netflix managed to beat the giant in 2018.
+Although HBO’s Game of Thrones won most (22) awards, followed by another HBO series – Westworld (21), this was still a big milestone for Netflix.

 33. It takes 5 days on average to binge-watch a series on Netflix.